sndpwrites/eagle-logger/README.md

 ### To Do
 ```
+Add support for piping and redirects for easier integration. <br />
 Add logrotate to auto rotate logs on given interval basis with support for setting file size limits, compression, etc
 ```